Allergic reactions should always be taken seriously as they can range in severity and, in the most extreme cases, can be fatal.

 In addition to promoting research on the issue, the organisation also provides guidance and support to Australians managing life with food allergies and anaphylaxis.

 When it comes to allergic reactions, prevention is always better than cure.
-You should do whatever you can to protect yourself, your children and the people around you.
+Almost always, death from food anaphylaxis could have been prevented.
+You should do whatever you can to protect yourself, your children, the people around you and importantly, if you work in food service, your customers.